YamingGuo98/SimIE/README.md

 # Towards Lifelong Model Editing via Simulating Ideal Editor
-This repository provides a PyTorch implementation of the paper **Towards Lifelong Model Editing via Simulating Ideal Editor**.
+This repository provides a PyTorch implementation of the ICML 2025 paper [Towards Lifelong Model Editing via Simulating Ideal Editor](https://icml.cc/virtual/2025/poster/45062).
 This paper proposes a general framework that restores the strong performance of standard model editing methods in a lifelong context, bridging the gap between these two paradigms for the first time.

 ![Illustration of SimIE, which enables the post-edit model to closely approximate the ideal state achieved by the ideal editor.](figures/SimIE.png)